 The Shirley Sherwood Gallery of Botanical Art is the first gallery in the world dedicated solely to botanical art.

-Please note that from Monday 4 August to Friday 29 August inclusive the new exhibition is being installed in the Shirley Sherwood Gallery of Botanical Art.
+Please note: from Monday 4 August to Friday 29 August inclusive a new exhibition is being installed in the Shirley Sherwood Gallery of Botanical Art.
 As a result only a limited number of paintings will be on display.
 The Marianne North Gallery is unaffected.
 Due to staff shortages, both galleries will be closed on Mondays from 1 September until further notice.
 Please contact the galleries on 020 8332 3622 to confirm opening hours.

 The history of botanical art